Using the Libraries During the Pandemic

 If you are bookmarking or providing links to online resources that the library provides, please follow the steps in our permalink guide to ensure your links are configured to work for users accessing both on and off campus.

-Access to physical-only materials is provided through the Catalyst Request for on-campus pick up link (you must be signed in to Catalyst to see this option).
+Access to physical-only materials is provided through the Catalyst Request for Library Pickup link (you must be signed in to Catalyst to see this option).
 You will be notified when your materials are ready for pickup.
+During quarantine periods, this option is available only to faculty and staff.
 If you are unable to pick up an item on campus, you can request a digitized copy of a small portion - 10% or less - of a work, by using the Request a Digitized Chapter/Article link.

 Research & Instruction Librarians continue to be available to provide library instruction sessions and consult with faculty.
-Faculty can contact email@example.com or their liaison librarian with any requests.
+Faculty can submit a request or contact their liaison librarian with any requests.

 For instructions and resources for remote teaching and online learning, please visit the Academic Continuity webpage.

 All our subscription databases are available for your research needs.
 You will be prompted to sign in with your St. Olaf username and password the first time you access one if you are off-campus.
-If you have problems accessing a resource, please contact firstname.lastname@example.org or use the chat bubble in the lower right corner of the databases page.
+If you have problems accessing a resource, please contact submit a support ticket or use the chat bubble in the lower right corner of the databases page.

 Special Collections and Archives